Evi-2003/SpotiPlay/README.md

 - [X] Make the video follow the timestamp of the song - This is a hard one for now -- Need to figure out how to make the VLC video start from another time than 0:00.
 I found out that i could change the youtube url with the seconds played in Spotify.
 But sadly that's not the fix.
 VLC downloads the video from 0;00 so that won't work for now.
 - [X] Asking for the client_id, client_secret, and the username.
 So the user doesn't have to change the script...
 - [X] Cleaning up the code - 09-11-2020
-- [ ] Changing the video in the VLC player without restarting the rescript.
+- [X] Changing the video in the VLC player without restarting the rescript. - CURRENTLY ONLY WORKS WHEN SONG ENDS, NOT IF THE SONG HAS CHANGED FROM SPOTIFY
 - [ ] A option for a default display to display the video at
-- [ ] Checking every 5, or 10 seconds if the song changes, and if that happend restart the script
+- [ ] Checking every 5, or 10 seconds if the song changes, and if that happend restart the script - THIS CURRENTLY IS NOT SUPPORTED YET, I Want to make this work without a second restarting script
-- [ ] Finding a other way of reloading the script so reloader.py is not needed anymore